xncbf/resize-instagram/README.md

 # Progressive web app (PWA)

-Every device can install PWA to make it run like a real native app.
+Every devices can install PWA to make it run like a real native app.

 # Contribute